Call: +1-844-242-3543

 We then mail the title back to you unless you prefer to pick it up from us in person.
 Once you have your vehicle’s title back from us, it will be free and clear with absolutely no lien on it whatsoever.

-Once you repay the loan, the lienholder will sign the title over to you.
+Once you repay the loan, the lien holder will sign the title over to you.
 The process can take up to or a little longer than 5 full business days.
-Once paid off, you can then go to the DMV and obtain lien filing paperwork to receive a title directly in your name.
+Once paid off, you can then go to the DMV and get lien filing paperwork to receive a title directly in your name.
 At that point, the car is officially yours to keep, drive, or sell as you please!

 How to Put a Lien on a Car Title

 Already have a car title and want to add a lien?
-You’ll need to follow and adhere to the lien filing guidelines issued by your state.
-Preferably, your state of residency!
+You will need to follow and adhere to the lien filing guidelines issued by your state.
+Preferably, state of residency!
 Otherwise, placing a lien on a car out-of-state can, at times, be tricky.

 Filling out the Lien paperwork

 Obtaining a title application is as easy as going to your local DMV and filling out the appropriate lien title paperwork.
-You’ll want to fill out your personal information and vehicle information.
-Also, you’ll need to fill out the lienholder information which includes the address and lien code.
-You then submit your application to the clerk and pay the appropriate fees to add a lienholder.
+You will want to fill out your personal information and vehicle information.
+You need to fill out the lien holder information which includes the address and lien code.
+You then submit your application to the clerk and pay the appropriate fees to add a lien holder.

 Fees & Documents For Lien Holders

 Fees vary by state.
-It’s suggested you contact your local DMV to identify the fees you’ll need to pay for the lien filing.
+It is suggested you contact your local DMV to identify the fees you will need to pay for the lien filing.
 You may need to show loan documents for verification.
 Once filed and the information has been verified, the DMV will issue a new title.

-Depending on the state you’re living in, the car title may be mailed to the lender as a secured first party.
-In turn, you’ll receive a copy in the mail.
+Depending on the state you are living in, the car title may be mailed to the lender as a secured first party.
+In turn, you will receive a copy in the mail.

 Be sure you maintain the copy your receive as it is crucial to your car for proof of ownership.
 With it, you can continue to drive or sell your car with a title as needed.